 As a business owner, you must also be aware of specific risks your brand could face – and where they come from – so you can effectively mitigate the impact of these risks.

 FOUR PARTIES BUSINESS OWNERS MUST ADDRESS

 The threat to your brand stems from the particular lawsuit, naturally.
 However, this threat can have a powerful ripple effect.

-Nowadays, many of these risks arise in the digital world.
-However, whether the threats are online or not, many of these consequences center around the business relationships you maintain, including:
+Many of these risks arise in the digital world.
+However, whether the threats are online or not, many of these consequences center around the business relationships you maintain, including with:

 - Consumers: This one is a commonly known risk.
 When brands face backlash from a lawsuit, consumers will often stop purchasing goods or services from the company.
 In turn, this can lead to a sharp reduction in profits.
 However, as we have discussed in previous blog posts, consumers often take to social media to criticize the brand as well.